aberhamm/exam-study-app/docs/architecture.md

 ## System Architecture

 The SCXMCL Study Utility is built using a modern React-based architecture with Next.js 15 and the App Router pattern.
-The application follows a client-side state management approach with hooks and context for theme management.
+The application uses MongoDB for persistence (exams, questions, competencies, embeddings) and typed server-side API routes for data access.
+Client UI state is managed with hooks and context.

 ## High-Level Architecture